dear6730/cp630-project/project_report.md

 #### R10 Overview

-Our CP630 final project demonstration video can be accessed at: []()
+Our CP630 final project demonstration video can be accessed at: <a href="https://youtu.be/RHuGID6NcQ8" target="_blank">https://youtu.be/RHuGID6NcQ8</a>.

-This video shows ... highlights ... etc...
+The video shows our collaborative efforts and, by following the the Summary of Steps, walks through the IMAD web application.
+The Analytical tables and web services are highlighted.

+Please note, this video has no sound.
+It is narrated by text and images.

 **References**